sahil11129/Projects/WatsonX/Summarization using Watsonx.ai.md

 - You must have the Editor or Admin role in the project.
 - The project must have an associated Watson Machine Learning service instance.
 Otherwise, you are prompted to associate the service when you open the Prompt Lab.

-Navigate to the watsonx.ai home page, select a project, and click on <b>Experiment with foundation models and build prompts</b> to access the dedicated Prompt Lab.
+Now navigate to the watsonx.ai home page, select a project, and click on <b>Experiment with foundation models and build prompts</b> to access the dedicated Prompt Lab.
 Here, you can explore and optimize prompts for various foundation models, facilitating a seamless experimentation process within your chosen project.

 This practical demonstration uses the flan-ul2-20b model, specifically tuned with default parameters, to generate a concise summary of a sample conversation between an agent and a customer.